Tribhuvan Sahkari University: Academics

 IRMA offers various full-time and part-time postgraduate programs as well as diplomas.

 Admissions

 IRMA offers different academic programs and has admission processes and eligibility criteria, respectively.
 The selection process for admission in PGDM(RM), FPM(RM), RM(X), and MDPs depends on the specific program.
-IRMA accepts scores from common entrance exams like CAT and XAT.
-Other major factors for admission include academic performance and work experience.

 IRMA also conducts its Written Ability Test (WAT) and Personal Interviews (PI) of selected candidates.
-Candidates who opt for the offline mode for their Interview are given the option of Anand, Bengaluru, Delhi, Guwahati, and Kolkata.

 Rankings

-IRMA was ranked 49th in the Management category of the 2024 ranking of the National Institutional Ranking Framework (NIRF).
+IRMA was ranked 54th in the Management category of the 2025 ranking of the National Institutional Ranking Framework (NIRF).

 It was ranked 20th in Outlook's "Top Private MBA Institutions" of 2022.

-IRMA was ranked 5th Best B School in the Chronicle India B- B-School Survey 2019.
+IRMA was ranked 5th Best B School in the Chronicle India B-School Survey 2019.
 IRMA was ranked the 5th best B-school among the top 75 private B-schools of India and 10th overall among the top 100 B-schools of India, as per Times B-School Survey 2019.
 IRMA Ranked 8th in the UTD Top 10 Indian Business School Ranking for Research.